eilidhsteel/semGroup/use-cases/usecase2.md

-# USE CASE: As a world health organisation analyst, I want to produce a report by cities of all the countries in the world about population so that I can support population reporting of the organisation.
+# USE CASE: 2  Produce a suite of Reports on cities in the world.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an *world health organisation* I want *to produce a reports on the cities in the world, the cities in a continent, cities in a region, cities in a country and cities in a disctrict organised by largest population to smallest.
-I want to produce reports on the cties in the world, cities in a contient, cities ina region, cities in a country and cities in a district based on the top N where N is provided by the user* so that *I can support population of the organisation.*
+As a *World Health Organisation (WHO) analyst*, I want *to produce reports about cities, organised by population* so that *I can support the reporting of the organisation.*

 ### Scope

-Company.
+Organisation: WHO.

 ### Level